python-attrs/attrs/.github/CONTRIBUTING.md

 The built documentation can then be found in `docs/_build/html/`.

-To file a pull request, create a new branch on top of the upstream repositorie's `main` branch:
+To file a pull request, create a new branch on top of the upstream repository's `main` branch:

 ```console
 $ git checkout -b my_topical_branch upstream/main